 Are you a small business or representing small businesses and want to be put in touch with some of these entrepreneurs?

-There are currently over 100 MBA graduates actively seeking to acquire companies around the world and across nearly all industries.
-In 2015 & 2016, over 50 new search funds were formed
+There are currently over 200 entrepreneurs actively seeking to acquire companies around the world and across nearly all industries.
+In 2016 & 2017, over 75 new search funds were formed

 Many of these individuals come from HBS, Stanford GSB, MIT Sloan, Chicago Booth, Columbia and UPenn Wharton with on average 7 years of work experience.
 With the help of their investors, they are prepared to search, acquire, operate and strengthen a small business legacy.
 In context to the greater economy, small businesses are a vital component and often account for more than 50% of both GDP growth and job creation in many countries (SBE Council).

 Search fund equity investors typically consist of high net worth individuals, private equity firms as well as family offices.
 Over the past 8 years, 75% of search fund investment capital has come from the top 25% of investors.
 There are some regulatory compliance complications with those that are actively employed in public financial markets, so many investors tend to be private market direct investors or indirectly through small institutional fund managers.
 In many instances, search phase and acquisition capital can be self-funded by the entrepreneur in order to obtain more favorable ownership economics.
 Below is a list of several search fund investor platforms.
 For additional inquiries, please email email@example.com

 Double R Partners